rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 ##### `void reg_anim_animate_and_hide(object obj, int animID, int delay)`
-- Exactly like `reg_anim_animate` but the object will automatically disappear after the last animation frame (but not destroyed).
+- Works exactly like `reg_anim_animate` but the object will automatically disappear after the last animation frame (but not destroyed).
+- `delay`: delay from the previous animation.
+A value of -1 will execute the specified animation immediately after the previous one in the sequence ends.

 -----
 ##### `void reg_anim_light(object obj, int light, int delay)`